akaJLM/a-safe-place-for-my-test/master/a-safe-place/wamp-and-zendframework/README.md

 14 Restart your computer (mendatory)

-15 Start now your wamp server, visit zf2.localhost
+15 Start now your wamp server, open your browser and visit `zf2.localhost`

 **From now, it's a few step to start any project with zf2, just create the project with the step 10 (just choose another folder name) and also step 12 + 13 (just add a virtual host but just choose another folderpath name and another domain.localhost name)**